How to Make a Giving Day Work for Your Charity

 Another variation on crowdfunding, a Giving Day is a 24-hour special day for giving to charity.

-Some Giving Days are national in scope and theme based.
+Some Giving Days are national in scope and theme-based.

 The best known is #GivingTuesday, created to encourage charitable giving after Thanksgiving and offset the commercial (think BlackFriday) aspects of the holiday season.

-Why Should Your Nonprofit Participate?
+Why Should Your Nonprofit Participate in a Giving Day?

 Giving Days are not easy to pull off for individual nonprofits.
 It takes planning, enthusiasm, and good follow up.

 Some experts have questioned whether Giving Days impede giving because donors may participate in the Giving Day and then not give to their favorite charity's annual fund drive.
+Blackbaud, however, has pointed out that Giving Days can bolster annual giving when treated not as a one-off but an integrated component of overall fundraising.

 Because Giving Days take place online, they may be particularly useful in recruiting new donors.